rkweku/miRador/README.md

 miniconda: https://docs.conda.io/en/latest/miniconda.html

 Once conda is installed, a miRador environment can be created with the following command from within the miRador directory:
-`conda create -n mirador -f environment.yml`
+`conda env create -n mirador -f environment.yml`

 When this command is complete, you are ready to run miRador.
 All of the dependencies in the following section should now be satisfied.